Aluette: Cards

 Aluette uses a unique deck of 48 Spanish-suited playing cards where certain pip cards depict figures to show that they outrank their face value.
 The modern cards are based on those made in Thiers in the Auvergne until the 17th century for the Spanish market.
 The Spanish suit signs are Coins, Cups, Batons (Note: Although they look more like clubs, English sources follow the French and call them batons.) and Swords.
 These cards are attested in Frances in the 17th and 18th centuries, when French cardmarkers, especially from Thiers, exported them to Spain via Nantes.
 After 1700, cardmakers also set up manufacturing in Nantes.

 There are 48 cards numbered from 1 (Ace) to 9, Valet (Jack), Cavalier (Queen), (Note: Parlett (2008), pp. 131–133, calls them Cavaliers; McLeod at pagat.com calls them Cavalières, presumably because they portray female figures.) and King.
 The design of the cards had a long evolution that was not fixed until the beginning of the 19th century.
 The strongest cards in the game (the Luettes, Deuces and Aces) as well as a few low cards have characteristic portraits and symbols, which mean that the pack is specific to the rules of the game and is therefore sold under this name.
 However, nothing prohibits playing a Spanish game if the cards are sufficiently well known to the players.
-And, at a pinch, one could play with a pack of French-suited cards by removing the 10s and agreeing on a correspondence between suits.
+And, in a pinch, one could play with a pack of French-suited cards by removing the 10s and agreeing on a correspondence between suits.

 The figures on the cards give rise to their nicknames and are associated with certain gestures players pass to their teammate.
 The cards rank as follows: